ShriyanshBaliyan05/CodSoft/Tic_Tac_Toe/Readme.md

 ---

-**Developed as part of my journey in Python, Data Structures & Algorithms, and Artificial Intelligence.**
+## 📄 License

+This project was created for educational purposes as part of the **CodSoft AI Internship**.